Iconic Recipes

 To alleviate Marie-Antoinette's headaches, pharmacist Sulpice Debauve designed the first solid chocolate in history, mixing chocolate with medicine to make it more palatable.
 Seduced, he queen named these medallions "Pistoles".

-has a beneficial virtue, in keeping with his motto Utile Dulci!
+According to Sulpice Debauve, every recipe has a health-promoting benefit, in keeping with his motto, *Utile Dulci*!

 DISCOVER